Using SLF4J with Maven

 } catch (Exception e) {

-// Logging the error message
+// Logging an error message in case of an exception

 logger.error("Error occurred while creating PDF: {}", e.getMessage());